 Statement from the Program Director

 Our program is structured to offer a core curriculum of experiential rotations, including longitudinal activities, with ample opportunity to choose elective experiences as desired.
-The pharmacy department and specifically the residency program are part of a culture of teaching and learning at Capital Health that integrates with other disciplines throughout the institution.
-Capital Health Pharmacy Department is dedicated to giving back to the profession of pharmacy via the training of the future of pharmacy.
+The Pharmacy Department, and specifically the residency program, are part of a culture of teaching and learning at Capital Health that integrates with other disciplines throughout the institution.
+The Capital Health Pharmacy Department is dedicated to giving back to the profession of pharmacy by training future pharmacists.
 Capital Health preceptors train residents, as well as pharmacy students from various pharmacy schools.
-It is this experience that has allowed our pharmacists to become versatile in our abilities to provide appropriately diverse training to students and residents at different stages of experience.
+This experience allows our pharmacists to become versatile in providing appropriately diverse training to students and residents at different stages of experience.

 Capital Health is proud to offer residency positions to pharmacy learners and work with future colleagues who are driven and willing to push themselves to meet their future goals.

 We encourage those who share our vision of teaching and learning to contact us and consider if Capital Health is the place for you.
 We wish you the best of luck during this exciting time in your life and invite you to contact us with any questions you have.

 Doug St John, PharmD, BCPS